 Self-certification and valid medical certificates help prevent medically unqualified drivers from operating commercial vehicles.

-How to self-certify or change your current self-certification status
+How to change your current self-certification status

 - You can now change your status and submit your medical documents online.